gagan3012/ubco-bot/README.md

 # High Level Architecture Diagram
 ![architecture](https://user-images.githubusercontent.com/49101362/125141130-22711880-e0e2-11eb-9dcd-6f36e6464c03.png)

+The first interaction that the user has with the chatbot is through the UI, which was built using AWS Lex Web UI (https://github.com/aws-samples/aws-lex-web-ui).
+The UI is then connected to the backend via API gateway.

 # Deployment Guide

 To deploy this solution into your AWS Account please follow our [Deployment Guide](https://github.com/gagan3012/ubco-bot/blob/master/docs/DEPLOYMENT_GUIDE.md)